 Sense and antisense

-When the DNA is twisted along its own axis then this process is known as supercoiling.
-If the DNA is twisted along the axis then this process is called positive supercoiling and in this process, the DNA molecule becomes tightly twisted.
-If it is twisted in opposite direction then this process is called negative supercoiling which results in a relaxed state.
+DNA can be twisted along its own axis in a process known as supercoiling.
+If the DNA is twisted along the axis in the same direction of the helix, then this process is called positive supercoiling and in this process, the DNA molecule is tightly twisted.
+If it is twisted in the opposite direction of the helix, then this process is called negative supercoiling which results to a more relaxed state.
 Enzymes called topoisomerases introduce negative supercoiling in the DNA molecule.
 These enzymes are also required for relieving the stresses which are introduced during replication and transcription processes.

 DNA replication is a biological process in which two identical strands are produced from one DNA molecule.
 Each of the separated strand acts as a template for the new strand and this process is known as semiconservative replication.
 Replication begins at specific points known as the origin of replication in the genome.
 This unwinding result in the production of replication forks in both directions.
 DNA replication is associated with a family of enzymes known as “DNA Polymerases”.
 These enzymes don’t initiate the synthesis of new strands rather they can only extend an existing strand.
 To begin the synthesis of new strand a “primer” is made which is a short segment of RNA.
 DNA polymerase extends the 3’ end of the existing nucleotide chain via the phosphodiester bonds.
 Some of the DNA polymerases have the proofreading ability as well which means they are able to read the mismatched base pairs and remove them.